cucumber-ltd/eu/README.md

 ```

-You can choose between 2 caches:
+When you create a cache you can choose between 2 stores:

 ### In-memory cache